 To accomplish this we take the tip of our knife and stick it into the ends of the sausage about 1/2 inch from the end.
 Slice it all the way through the end then repeat for the other side.
 Now we take our knife and lightly slice across the length of the sausage connecting the two end cuts you just made.
 You may need to do this a couple of times until you have cut about three-quarters of the way through it without cutting the entire sausage in half.

-Now take both half’s and open the sausage like a book, being careful not to break it into two pieces.
+Now take both half’s and open the sausage like a book.
+Be careful not to break it into two pieces.
 If it will not stay open, flip it over and press down on the back of it.
-This way it should not break all the way through while flattening it as much as possible.
+This way it should not break all the way through while flattening it.
 Repeat for all of the sausages.
-This step will allow you to add flavor and by grilling the sausage open it will combat the odd turkey sausage texture at the same time.
+This step will allow you to add flavor and give you a better texture at the same time.

 Heat your grill to a high to medium high heat.